pgalonza/pgalonza/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2311F7BF&lines=Hello%2C+My++name+is+Peter)](https://git.io/typing-svg)

 ## About Me
-**Now I work as a DevOps engineer.
+**Now I work as a Lead Engineer (DevOps).
 I am developing in this direction and plan to become an SRE.
 I like to read technical literature, articles, attend conferences and meetups and also to share my experience with others.**

 ## Skills